2020 Horizon League women's basketball tournament

 The 2020 Horizon League women's basketball tournament is the postseason women's basketball tournament for the Horizon League.
-It will be held March 3 through March 10, 2020.
+It was held March 3 through March 10, 2020.
 The winner, IUPUI, earned the conference's automatic berth into the 2020 NCAA women's tournament, but the tournament was cancelled due to the COVID-19 pandemic.

 Seeds

-All ten teams will participate in the tournament.
+All ten teams participated in the tournament.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.